Back to Course List

 Scholarships and Awards:

-For details of all of the scholarships available to postgraduate applicants in the School of Film, Television and Media Studies please click here.
+For details of all of the scholarships available to postgraduate Film, Television and Media Studies applicants, please click here.

 Applications for Postgraduate Taught programmes at the University of East Anglia should be made directly to the University.